 - Dingle Bay Tour - 8 Day Vagabond Wild Irish Rover Tour

 - Skellig Islands Tour - 12 Day Vagabond Giant Irish Adventure Tour

 Whats on in Ireland in August?

-8-18 August 2019 – A week long celebration of Irish and internatinal arts and creativity.
+A week long celebration of Irish and international arts and creativity.
 Enjoy live classical music, theatre, dance and art.
-Even if you just stroll the streets, the Marble City will be buzzing during festival week.
+Even if you just stroll the streets, the Kilkenny will be buzzing during festival week.

-23-27 August 2019 – The heart of the Rose of Tralee Festival is a rather quaint beauty pageant – no bikini round here! – whereby entrants from the global Irish diaspora compete to be crowned Rose.
+The heart of the Rose of Tralee Festival is a rather quaint beauty pageant - no bikinis here!
+Global entrants from the Irish diaspora compete to be crowned Rose.
 On the streets of Tralee, thousands of people gather for street entertainment, live concerts, food markets, fireworks and parades.